Sunken Shrine of Our Lady of Lourdes of Cabetican

 The Archdiocesan Shrine of Our Lady of Lourdes, commonly known as the Sunken Shrine of Our Lady of Lourdes of Cabetican, is a Roman Catholic church in Cabetican, Bacolor, Pampanga, Philippines.
 It is under the jurisdiction of the Archdiocese of San Fernando.
-Once standing seven-storeys high at its peak, or the equivalent of between 18 and 24 m, it was buried by a combination of accumulated volcanic ash from the 1991 eruption of Mount Pinatubo and subsequent lahar mud that started flowing into Bacolor in 1995, the fourth year of many intermittent lahar flows inside Pampanga province after the Pinatubo eruption.
-The 1995 lahar flow that entered Bacolor occurred after the provincial government of Pampanga decided to divert the continuing lahar movement to select areas within the province in order to spare highly urbanized Angeles.
+Once standing seven-storeys high at its peak, or the equivalent of between 18 and 24 m, it was buried by a combination of accumulated volcanic ash from the 1991 eruption of Mount Pinatubo and subsequent lahar mud that flowed into Bacolor from 1991 to 1995.
+The lahar flow that entered Bacolor occurred after the provincial government of Pampanga decided to divert the continuing lahar movement to select areas within the province in order to spare highly urbanized Angeles.

 In 2005, the church was partially excavated by the Philippine government in collaboration with Pampanga's provincial government and the parish of Bacolor.

 Structure

 Once known simply as the Church of Our Lady of Lourdes of Cabetican, it was built in 1985 in the austere Brutalist style by engineer Julito D. Macapagal, Sr, and seven hitherto unnamed architects to enshrine the image of Our Lady of Lourdes.
 The statue, given to the municipality in 1901, was previously housed in a modest bamboo visita.
-Out of Print magazine referred to the shrine's original and even present Brutalist image as something that would "better fit along Roxas Boulevard than MacArthur Highway" in Bacolor.
+Out of Print magazine referred to the shrine's Brutalist design as something that would "better fit along Roxas Boulevard than MacArthur Highway" in Bacolor.